 A. Students living in the residence halls are required to purchase at a minimum, the 8-meals-per-week meal plan.
 Larger meal plans are also available.
-In addition, each apartment has a full kitchen including refrigerator/freezer, stove/oven and microwave except for Tompkins and Cortland Halls which do not have microwaves.
+In addition, each apartment has a full kitchen including refrigerator/freezer, stove/oven.
+Microwaves are available in some kitchens.
+If one is not present you may bring your own.

 Q. Can I pick the residence hall of my choice?